Open-Building-Management/containers/emoncms/alpine_persistent/secure_access_from_outside.md

 This involves specifying an internal port and an external port for a local IP.
 All traffic on your `router's public address:external port` will be routed to the `local IP address:internal port`.

-## about proxies and generating certificates with let's encrypt
+## about proxies and generating certificates

-[NGINX PROXY MANAGER](https://nginxproxymanager.com/) is a reverse proxy, will enable you to access your services securely from the outside, even if these services only offer a non-secure connection.
-For example, the emoncms standalone docker container without ssl activated does not offer a secure connexion. you can achieve something similar directling using nginx, but nginx proxy manager offers an interface so you dont have to bother with conf files...
+[NGINX PROXY MANAGER](https://nginxproxymanager.com/) is a reverse proxy, enabling you to access your services securely from the outside, even if these services only offer a non-secure connection.
+For example, the emoncms standalone docker container without ssl activated does not offer a secure connexion.

+You can achieve something similar directling using [nginx](https://hub.docker.com/_/nginx), but nginx proxy manager offers an interface so you dont have to bother with conf files...

 If you want to access your services securely from the outside, you need a valid domain name, which may be obtained via duckdns simply by logging in using a github account.
 This will provide you a token to be supplied when generating the associated certificates needed for securing the connection.